bcgov/cas-registration/docs/backend/task-scheduler.md

 ### Synchronization Process

-The `TaskSynchronizer` handles database synchronization:
+The `ScheduledTaskSynchronizer` handles database synchronization:

 1. **Create New Tasks**: Creates new tasks for newly discovered functions
 2. **Update Existing Tasks**: Updates task configurations when they change